NSHipster/articles/2013-02-18-reactivecocoa.md

 ## Overview

-ReactiveCocoa is comprised of two major components: `RACSignal` and `RACSequence`.
+ReactiveCocoa is comprised of two major components: [signals](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/master/Documentation/FrameworkOverview.md#signals) (`RACSignal`) and [sequences](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/master/Documentation/FrameworkOverview.md#sequences) (`RACSequence`).

+Both signals and sequences are kinds of [streams](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/master/Documentation/FrameworkOverview.md#streams), sharing many of the same operators.
+ReactiveCocoa has done well to abstract a wide scope of functionality into a semantically dense, consistent design: signals are a _push_-driven stream, and sequences are a _pull_-driven stream.

 ### `RACSignal`